Alemi7523/Alemi7523.github.io/index.md

 (actually, he disappears as soon as we see that cloaked person appear on the bridge).

-Go back to the south and enter the house, the Keckleon Bazaar.
+Go back to the south and enter the house, the Kecleon Bazaar.
 They wares change every day, so it is good to keep coming.
 It may be expensive though.